-I hope choking you with nearly 20 photos isn’t too big an indulgence – Piran is one of the nicest spots on the planet, and not only because I was born there.
+My hope was that choking visitors with nearly 20 photos wasn’t too big an indulgence – Piran is one of the nicest spots on the planet, and I say that not only because I was born there.
 It just is.

-These were all taken yesterday during a quick visit to check out the newly renovated Mestna Galerija, or Municipal Gallery, which reopened last Friday (more on that in the next few days).
+These were all taken that May during a quick visit to check out the then-newly renovated Mestna Galerija, or Municipal Gallery, which reopened the previous weekend.
 I had enough time left over to scamper about the 15th Century city walls, stroll around the 13th Century cobblestone streets and collect some notes for a few upcoming stories.
 To help with your bearings: the photo above, taken from the city walls, faces west.
 Venice is at roughly 10 o’clock.

-I’ll be writing elsewhere about Piran over the next several weeks, so rather than going into more detail here about Slovenia’s Adriatic diamond in the rough, I’ll instead recycle some ruminations on Piran that I pieced together a few years ago for a 24-hour Memoir Challenge.
-I’ve decided to reprint the chapter in its entirety below (slightly edited, you’ll be happy to know), including the few opening paragraphs that don’t have much to do with Piran.
+I was writing elsewhere about Piran over the course of that spring, so rather than going into more detail here about Slovenia’s Adriatic diamond in the rough, I instead recycled some ruminations on Piran that I pieced together a few years earlier for a 24-hour Memoir Challenge.
+I decided to reprint the Piran chapter in its entirety below (slightly edited, you’ll be happy to know), including the few opening paragraphs that don’t have much to do with Piran.
 That was a very fun project by the way, one I think everyone should set aside a day for every now and then.

 The final prep work for this day-long exercise came last night after a long walk through Ljubljana’s old town center and its fringes when I decided to reread Kurt Vonnegut’s final book, A Man Without a Country.
 With its publication in 2004, my favorite author, at 83, was inspired enough to break his promise to never write another book and admit in 146 breezy pages that he, like Mark Twain and Albert Einstein before him, had finally given up on the human race.
 The man had patience, no?